stateful/docs.runme.dev/docs/guide/bigquery.md

 **Install the BigQuery Component**

-If you haven't already installed the BigQuery component, do so now:
+with the authentication completed, you can proceed to install your BigQuery component

 ```sh {"id":"01J2B937J9DH0TPAHSS5X947XP"}
 gcloud components install bq